troperville

 Hattie McDaniel as Mammy from Gone with the Wind, the Trope Codifier.

-Older Than Radio, Subtrope of Ethnic Menial Labor, Mammy was born in the the Deep South of Antebellum America, but continued to be a presence for a century after the American Civil War and is also "popular" in Cuba.
-During slavery, she was largely resigned to her enslavement, perhaps even finding Happiness in Slavery.
-After she gained her freedom, Mammy continued to serve as a menial domestic to whites, and continued to aspire to little higher.
-In her freedom, she may have also moved north, although her position and character is largely unchanged whether she lives in rural Georgia or Chicago.
+The Mammy is a middle-aged, often overweight black woman employed as a domestic servant to a rich white family, usually as a maid, cook, or nanny.
+Older Than Radio, Subtrope of Ethnic Menial Labor, Mammy was born in the Deep South of Antebellum America, but continued to be a presence for a century after the American Civil War and is also "popular" in Cuba.
+During slavery, she was largely resigned to her enslavement, perhaps even finding Happiness in Slavery, likely owing to the fact that she lived and worked in "The Big House" rather than toiling in the fields.
+After Emancipation, Mammy continued to serve as a menial domestic to whites and continued to aspire to little higher (though she may have wanted more for her own children if more options were available to them).
+In her freedom, she may have also moved north, although her position and character are largely unchanged whether she lives in rural Georgia or Chicago.

-Physically, Mammy is generally obese, middle aged or older, and generally has zero sexual flavor about her: a white mistress was supposedly secure that having Mammy about the house was no threat to her husband's fidelity.
-In terms of character, Mammy is generally poorly educated, but has abundant common sense and is competent in her domestic duties.
-She is servile toward the whites, but may be an Apron Matron toward her own family, or even toward her masters' children if they have placed her in authority over the kids.
+Mammy is often very plain in appearance, with no expressed sexuality.
+A white mistress was supposedly secure that having Mammy about the house was no threat to her husband's fidelity as opposed to a younger, prettier maid.
+In terms of character, Mammy is poorly educated but has abundant common sense and is competent in her domestic duties.
+She is servile toward the whites, but may be an Apron Matron toward her own family, or even toward her masters' children if she's in a position of authority over them.
 Her earthy common sense may, if her white masters or employers become sufficiently zany, lead her to become the Only Sane Man of the household and develop some characteristics of a Sassy Black Woman, perhaps even being driven to deliver a Whoopi Epiphany Speech.

 open/close all folders